Xuan paper: Origin

 Xuan paper was first mentioned in ancient Chinese books Notes of Past Famous Paintings and New Book of Tang.
 It was originally produced in the Tang dynasty in Jing County, which was under the jurisdiction of Xuan Prefecture (Xuanzhou), hence the name Xuan paper.
 During the Tang dynasty, the paper was often a mixture of hemp (the first fiber used for paper in China) and mulberry fiber.
 By the Song dynasty, the paper producing industries in Huizhou and Chizhou were gradually transferred to Jing County.

 Classification

 Due to different producing methods, Xuan paper can be classified into Shengxuan, Shuxuan, and Banshuxuan.
 Shengxuan (literally "Raw Xuan"), which is not specially processed, excels in its ability to absorb water, causing the ink on it to blur.
-Shuxuan (literally "Ripe Xuan"), however, has potassium alum worked into it during production, which results in a stiffer texture, a reduced ability to absorb water, and less resistance to shear stress (meaning that it can be torn much more easily).
+Shuxuan (literally "Ripe Xuan"), however, has a sizing based on potassium alum applied to the paper during production, which results in a stiffer texture, a reduced ability to absorb water, and less resistance to shear stress (meaning that it can be torn much more easily).
 This feature makes Shuxuan more suitable for Gongbi rather than Xieyi.
 Banshuxuan (literally "Half-ripe Xuan") has intermediate absorbability, between Shengxuan and Shuxuan.